bia-technologies/lowkiq/README.md

 { id: "1", payloads: #{"v1": 1, "v2": 3, "v3": 4}, retry_count: 0, perform_in: 1536323288 }
 ```

-Morgue is a part of the queue.
-Jobs in morgue are not processed.
+A morgue is a part of a queue.
+Jobs in a morgue are not processed.
-A job in morgue has following attributes:
+A job in a morgue has the following attributes:

 + id is the job identifier
 + payloads